The Most Dangerous Game (1932; Ernest B. Schoedsack and Irving Pichel)

 Based on a widely adapted 1924 short story by Richard Connell, the 1932 chiller The Most Dangerous Game is the film that producers Ernest B. Schoedsack and Merian C. Cooper made right before King Kong.
 There are suggestions of that more famous jungle-kink adventure flick in The Most Dangerous Game, and a number of the same performers as well, including Fay Wray and Robert Armstrong.

-However, this story of a rich psycho who hunts humans is more of a creepy chamber drama than an action adventure, and the final third dominated by the hunt is the least exciting part of the picture.
+However, this story of a rich psycho who hunts humans is more of a creepy chamber drama than an action-adventure, and the final third dominated by the hunt is the least exciting part of the picture.
 A film that compares more directly with the lusty and violent The Most Dangerous Game is Tod Browning’s 1931 Dracula, right down to the “exotic” foreign villain who equates bloodletting with sexual potency.

-Joel McCrea is the hero of the piece, a world-famous safari hunter (ah, the early 1930s!) traveling on the boat of his wealthy benefactors, where they wear high-waisted slacks with wide ties while discussing “the inconsistency of civilization.”
+Joel McCrea is the hero of the piece, a world-famous safari hunter (ah, the early 1930s!) traveling on the boat of his wealthy benefactors, where they wear high-waisted slacks with wide neckties while discussing “the inconsistency of civilization.”
 McCrea argues that hunting is a sport for the prey as well as the human predators, and offers this ominous self-jinx: “This world’s divided into two kinds of people: the hunter and the hunted.
 Luckily I’m the hunter.
 Nothing can change that.”
 Cue ironic shipwreck.

 At only 63 minutes, The Most Dangerous Game doesn’t have time for wasted space, and as with many films of this era, the story moves so fast that it acquires an inner logic.
 Exaggerated gestures, such as the way Zaroff rubs his head scar whenever he gets a thirst for the kill, become the language of the film’s manufactured world, and they only add to the eerie atmosphere.